zjrwtx/zjrwtx/README.md

-I am focusing on Multi-agent framework、synthetic data、RL.
+I am focusing on Multi-agent framework、synthetic data.

 I am working at one bigtech in china,ex CAMEL-AI,EigentAI